-This property on Scorton Creek in Sandwich is both a small vessel launch and shore fishing location.
-The creek is famed for its dependability as a great summer fishing spot.
-Many don’t realize that holdover striped bass can also be caught by those willing to brave the colder months of the year.
-This location is rumored to have salter brown trout – a real unicorn in this part of the world!
+This property on Scorton Creek in Sandwich is a small vessel launch and shore fishing location.
+Fishermen know the creek for being a great summer fishing spot.
+Those able to brave the colder months can catch holdover striped bass as well.
+Rumors are, this location has salter brown trout, a real unicorn in this part of the world!
 Other species caught here include shad and winter flounder.

-The shores of Scorton Creek provide important beach habitat to the piping plover , a threatened species.
-The presence of nesting and pre-fledge piping plovers at Craven’s Landing typically requires closure to some or all activities at this location between mid June and the end of August.
-These plover related closures are variable; this page will be updated with any prohibitions.
+The Scorton Creek shores provide proper beach habitat to the piping plover, a threatened species.
+Because of this, Craven's Landing requires closure to some or all activities between June and August.
+These plover related closures are variable.

 From 6A in East Sandwich turn onto Ploughed Neck Road.
 At the end of Ploughed Neck Road, take a right onto North Shore Boulevard.
 After 0.4 mile, turn right onto Holway Road.
 The facility is to the left at the terminus of Holway Road.
-Legal parking spots are identified by signage posted along the boundary fence.
-All other parking on site is prohibited.
-Parking is first come, first served (roughly a dozen spots).
 Click here to for directions from your location.

 The lands immediately north of the creek edge and north of the fence are private property.
-It is illegal to enter these areas except for active anglers in the intertidal zone (between mean low tide and mean high tide).
+Only active anglers in the intertidal zone can enter these areas.
 Trespassers are subject to ejection, a fine, or both.
 Please respect our neighbor’s property rights.